Do You Need a CPA License Defense Attorney?

 - Criminal convictions for crimes involving accounting or tax violations, theft, fraud, dishonesty, etc.

 The Board provides a Consumer Complaint Form through which any member of the public can file a grievance, which may even be done anonymously.

 When the Board receives a complaint and has the jurisdiction to proceed, it opens a file and assigns it to either the Accounting and Auditing Advisory Committee or Tax Advisory Committee.

 The Board may choose to assign a special investigative reviewer to aid in the preparation of the investigative file.
-This reviewer may conduct interviews of the complainant, CPA and anyone else that informs the eventual resolution of the matter.
+This reviewer may conduct interviews with the complainant, CPA, and anyone else that informs the eventual resolution of the matter.

 Potential Disciplinary Action